October sees a shift in

 Heat index

-The heat index in October is computed to be a fiery hot 37°C (98.6°F).
-Take additional safety steps, risk of heat exhaustion and heat cramps is notable.
-Prolonged activity may cause heatstroke.
+October's heat index is calculated to be a torrid 37°C (98.6°F).
+Extra safeguards are necessary to prevent heat exhaustion and heat cramps.
+Prolonged activity might cause heatstroke.

 Humidity

-The average relative humidity in October in Cotonou is 82%.
+The average relative humidity in October is 82%.

 Rainfall